mrdcvlsc/APA/docs/quick-tutorial.md

-Well that's easy, though there is only one problem with this approach, **IT IS VERY SLOW!!!**, since we are only operating on one digit at a time, a very big number that have thousands of digits would require a very large array with the same exact thousands of elements, this will require more loop iterations, more instructions, resulting to a very slow running time.
+Well that's easy, though there is only one problem with this approach, **IT IS VERY SLOW!!!**, since we are only operating on one digit at a time, a very big number that have thousands of digits would require a very large array with the same exact thousands of elements just to store those digits in, this will require more loop iterations, more instructions, resulting to a very slow running time.

 <br>